Per-Transaction Booking Fees from Occasion

 Collecting per-transaction fees:

-The way Occasion collects per-transaction fee varies on which payment gateway you use and which country you are located in.
+The way Occasion collects per-transaction fees varies on which payment gateway you use and which country you are located in.

 In this example, we are going to assume the order total is $50 for one transaction: